Amplitude-Developer-Docs/amplitude-dev-center/docs/analytics/sdks/javascript-sdk.md

 You can retrieve the device ID that Amplitude uses with `Amplitude.getInstance().getDeviceId().` This method can return `null` if a `deviceId` hasn't been generated yet.

 !!!note
-    We don't recommend defining your own device IDs unless you have your own system for tracking user devices.
+    Amplitude doesn't recommend defining your own device IDs unless you have your own system for tracking user devices.
 Make sure the `deviceId` you set is unique to prevent conflicts with other devices in your Amplitude data.
      It's best practice to use something like a UUID.

     [See an example](https://github.com/amplitude/Amplitude-Javascript/blob/master/src/uuid.js) of how to generate UUIDs with JavaScript.